Asymptotic optimality theory of confidence intervals of the mean: Proofs of results in Section .

+Therefore, along every sample path, the empirical distribution $\hat{\nu}_n$ eventually lies in $\mathbf{H}$.
+It is worth noting that the above argument is needed because we only have continuity of $KL_{\rm inf}(\nu,\mathbf{H},x)$ in $\nu$ for $\nu \in \mathbf{H}$.
 Further, using \eqref{new_ai}, we know that we get a valid CI in both fixed sample size ($N$) and fixed cost budget ($C_\delta$) setting.

-Now using the arguments given in the proof of and Theorem \ref{thm_kl_cost}, we get the desired result.
+Now using the arguments given in the proof of Theorem \ref{thm_kl_cost}, we get the desired result.
 It is worth noting that one can prove an equivalent version of Theorem \ref{thm_kl} as well.